andrewj-bjss/strykerjs-examples/readme.md

 Enter Mutation testing.
 Mutation testing reports on how many of our tests still pass when something (i.e. another developer) modifies some code in some way that should have resulted in a difference in the test results.
 If the tests still pass after this mutated code was introduced, then it indicates gaps in test quality.

+It's also an additional tool for learning how to write better unit tests.

 In summary, mutation testing is the process of testing the tests, another layer of quality control.

 ## This Project